kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/how-learning-happens.md

 As mentioned in the [**Motivation section**](/optimizing-your-learning/how-to-get-anything-you-want-in-life/motivation.md), learning is about growth and change.
 So let’s start by exploring how your brain changes over time.

 **Note:** The detailed neuroscience of how the brain works is beyond the scope of this course, so in this section, we will only be doing a shallow dive into how the brain learns.
-If you are interested in going deeper and learning more, [Grasp by Sanjay Sharm and Luke Yoquinto](https://www.amazon.com/Grasp-Science-Transforming-How-Learn-ebook/dp/B082H24X6Y/) is a great introduction into the topic.
+If you are interested in going deeper and learning more, [Grasp by Sanjay Sharma and Luke Yoquinto](https://www.amazon.com/Grasp-Science-Transforming-How-Learn-ebook/dp/B082H24X6Y/) is a great introduction into the topic.

 <aside>